4 Steps to Isolate Your Analytics Data From COVID-19 Distortions

 This step may not be relevant to many of you in this specific case but should be a step that you or your PPC provider are performing regularly.

-All of these steps are considerations that should be taken into account at all times and adjusted to address the current events of your business.
+All of these steps can help your analytics data better showcase the current events of your business.
 You will thank yourself in the future when you can say with confidence how this global event has impacted your business.